- >Best Cryptocurrency Wallets 2021: Comprehensive Wallet Reviews

 Unfortunately both devices can’t connect to iOS devices so iPhone users are out of luck.
 There is, however, an Android app for Trezor so you can potentially connect an Android smartphone.

 Both of these devices have been around for quite a while now, so there isn’t much to look at here in terms of stand out features.
 Yes, there are some differences when it comes to the look of the hardware and how a high level of security is achieved, but the reality is both the Ledger Nano S and the Trezor One are means to the same ends, which is keeping your private keys in an offline computing environment.

 You could say the most noteworthy attribute of the Trezor One when stacked up against the Ledger Nano S is that the Trezor One is the oldest hardware wallet on the market, launching all the way back in 2014.

-There aren’t many huge differences to look at when it comes to a comparison between the Ledger Nano S and the Trezor One.
+There aren’t many huge differences to look at when it comes to a comparison between the Ledger Nano S vs Trezor One.
 The Trezor One is currently sold for $5 less than the Ledger Nano S, so that’s one consideration for cost-minded users of hardware wallets.
 However, $5 shouldn’t really make a difference when it comes to protecting your cryptocurrency private keys against theft or user error.

 You really can’t go wrong with either of these options.
 Unless you’re a technical expert interested in the nuanced debate over whether a Secure Element should be used or not, the most important thing for users to think about may be support for their favorite crypto assets.
 If the device works with your preferred cryptocurrency and wallet software, then go ahead and make the purchase.
 Of course, if price isn’t an issue, the newer releases from Ledger and Trezor are also worth your consideration.